elFarto/nvidia-vaapi-driver/README.md

 This is an VA-API implementation that uses NVDEC as a backend.
 This implementation is specifically designed to be used by Firefox for accelerated decode of web content, and may not operate correctly in other applications.

-It's currently in early development, so don't expect it to work well.

 This library requires that the `nvidia_drm` kernel module is configured with the parameter `nvidia-drm.modeset=1`

 # Codec Support